networknt/light-doc/content/en/concern/sanitizer.md

 ### Encode Level

 The encoding level we are using for both header and body is forJavaScriptSource.
-It gives us certain level of confidence, and it won't mess up header and body in most the case.
+It gives us a certain level of confidence, and it won’t mess up the header and body in most cases.

 [Body]: /concern/body/